 Meet a contemporary fashion designer and hear about his inspiring collaboration with women embroiderers in Chiapas

 Visit the Frida Kahlo Museum to see how indigenous Mexican clothing and textiles influenced her iconic style.
 Also tour the Luis Barragán House and Studio to see how he blended modern and Mexican aesthetics

 Experience Mexico City's old colonial quarter and fashionable neighborhoods

 Accommodation: Mid-range boutique B&B

-You must be in good physical shape to explore Mexico City by foot and to navigate uneven sidewalks and street traffic.
+You must be in good physical shape to explore Mexico City by foot.
 You may consider arriving early to explore the city's fascinating museums and historic sites before the start of the tour.

 PART 2: MIXTECA REGION OF OAXACA (3 nights)